5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 `cmd` could now be executed with the `Execute` class introduced in the chapter "[Handling Errors](./07 Handling errors.html)".
 That would do the trick.

-`DYALOG_NOPOPUPS`
+### DYALOG_NOPOPUPS

-: Setting this to 1 prevents any dialogs popping up (aplcore, WS FULL etc.).
-You don't want them when Dyalog is running in the background because there's nobody around to click the _OK_ button.
+Setting this to 1 prevents any dialogs popping up (aplcore, WS FULL etc.).
+You don't want them when Dyalog is running in the background because it would not show any GUI controls.
+But even if it would, there's no guarantee that anybody would be around in order to click the _OK_ button.

-: This also prevents the _Service MyAppService successfully installed_ message from popping up.
-You don't want to see that when executing tests that install, start, pause, resume, stop and uninstall a Service.
+This also prevents the _Service MyAppService successfully installed_ message from popping up.
+You don't want to see that when executing tests that install, start, pause, resume, stop and uninstall a Service, or when you have an automated Build process in place.

+## Uninstalling a service

 To uninstall the Service, simply open a console window with _Run as administrator_ and enter: